-- A. Jury fees in civil cases must be deposited with the Superior Court Clerk in accordance with the dictates of Code of Civil Procedure §631. - B. Unless superseded by Code of Civil Procedure §631(b), written application for refund of jury fees for any reason must be made within twenty (20) calendar days from the filing date of the Notice of Settlement, Dismissal or Order Granting Continuance, pursuant to Code of Civil Procedure §631.3. - C. Jury fees on deposit will be forfeited and will not be applied to a future trial date if: the matter is settled without notice to the court, the jury is waived without two (2) court days' notice to the court, or the trial date is continued without two (2) court days' notice to the court, pursuant to Code of Civil Procedure §631.3. - D. Notice to the court under this rule must be in writing.
+- A. Jury fees in civil cases must be deposited with the Superior Court Clerk in accordance with the dictates of Code of Civil Procedure § 631. - B. Unless superseded by Code of Civil Procedure § 631(b), written application for refund of jury fees for any reason must be made within twenty (20) business days from the date on which the jury is waived or the action is settled, dismissed, or a continuance thereof granted, pursuant to Code of Civil Procedure § 631.3. - C. Jury fees on deposit will be forfeited and will not be applied to a future trial date if: the matter is settled without notice to the court, the jury is waived without two (2) court days' notice to the court, or the trial date is continued without two (2) court days' notice to the court, pursuant to Code of Civil Procedure § 631.3. - D. Notice to the court under this rule must be in writing.
 The file date is used to determine compliance with timelines contained herein. - E. After completion of the trial, any remaining jury fees on deposit will be returned only upon written request to the Clerk of the Court.
 The request for refund must be submitted within thirty (30) calendar days of the completion of the trial, otherwise any funds remaining on deposit shall be forfeited.

 (Eff.
-1/1/1997; Removed 1/1/2021, Renumbered/Eff 7/1/2024)
+1/1/1997; Removed 1/1/2021, Renumbered/Eff.
+7/1/2024)